 Personal assistants and other unique services

 Premium rewards credit cards also come with personal assistants, or something very close to it.
-Most issuers offer a concierge service 24/7 to help cardholders with such mundane tasks as procuring hard-to-get tickets, booking a table at Gordon Ramsay's newest restaurant or coordinating one-of-a-kind travel experiences, such as a cruise with the Food Network, says Meents.
+Most issuers offer a concierge service 24/7 to help cardholders with such mundane tasks as procuring hard-to-get tickets, booking a table at Gordon Ramsay's newest restaurant or coordinating one-of-a-kind travel experiences, such as a cruise with the Food Network.

 Other unique customer services include emergency translation services, weather forecasts, ATM locations, referrals for specialty services such as dog groomers and tailors, or locating rare books or other items for purchase.

-American Express includes holiday shopping as part of its concierge services for Platinum card holders.
+American Express includes holiday shopping as part of its concierge services for Platinum cardholders.
 Those lucky enough to hold the silver card could submit their Christmas (or Hanukkah) lists to the concierge gift-buying service, which would research gift options, compare prices, buy the presents and ship them.
-The only caveats: The purchases had to go on the Platinum card at a retailer that takes American Express.
+The only caveat: The purchases have to go on the Platinum card at a retailer that takes American Express.

 Frequent flier and other VIP travel rewards

 Top-tier credit cards make it easier to earn rewards.
 For example, Citi ThankYou Prestige cardholders are eligible for bonus rewards annually if they have a bank account with Citi.
-American Express Delta Reserve cardholders earn 10,000 Medallion miles that count toward Delta's elite frequent flier status after their first purchase.
 Other premium rewards cards offer simple ways to earn points faster than the conventional 1-for-1 rate, such as travel or purchase bonuses.

 Some of the highest-end credit cards even differentiate themselves by card material.
 The JPMorgan Palladium Credit Card is named after the metal from which it's created.
 Palladium is a natural white metal that is light and durable -- similar to platinum, but less expensive.
-The Visa Black Card is made from stainless steel and carbon, according to the card's website.
-And the American Express Centurion Card is rumored to be made from graphite.
+The Gold Card from Luxury Card is gold-plated.
+And the American Express Centurion Card is rumored to be made from titanium.

 No roundup of elite credit card perks would be complete without the ghost orchid of rewards cards.
 The credit card issuer keeps the American Express Centurion card, informally known as the "Black Card," tightly under wraps.
 No details are disclosed on the American Express website, and company contacts politely remain hush-hush about the card.

-Celebrities who have been spotted shopping with Black Cards include Kim Kardashian, LeAnn Rimes and Victoria Beckham.
+Celebrities who have been spotted shopping with Black Cards include Jerry Seinfeld, Denzel Washington and John Mayer.